giampaolo/psutil/docs/api.rst

    :ref:`migration guide <migration-8.0>` if upgrading from 7.x.

 .. important::
-   Do not rely on positional unpacking of named tuples.
+   do not rely on positional unpacking of named tuples.
    Always use attribute access (e.g. ``t.rss``).

 .. contents::